sdegutis/immaculatalibrary.com/site/data/snippets/2022-03-31-the-benefit-of-being-chosen-by-god-should-motivate-us-to-gratitude-and-to-practice-virtue.md

 ---
 published: true
+title: >-
-title: The benefit of being chosen by God should motivate us to gratitude and to practice virtue
+  The benefit of being chosen by God should motivate us to gratitude and to practice virtue
 archiveSlug: sinnersguide00luis
 archivePage: '70'
 bookSlug: the-sinners-guide
 tags:
   - Doctrine
   - Exhortation
+sortOrder: 45
 ---

 > CHAPTER VI.